cereniyim/fraud-detection-app/README.md

 the potential to increase false positives.

 From the implementation perspective following can be improved:
-- don't expose API key store it in a secret manager and retrieve the key from there
+- don't expose API key, store it in a secret manager and retrieve the key from there
-- pre-process data in a separate class so that `AnomalyDetector` have single responsibility around the model training and inference
+- pre-process data in a separate class so that `AnomalyDetector` have single responsibility around the model training and generating predictions
-- implement more detailed data validation and error handling logic (e.g. checking for the logical ordering of start_block and end_block parameters and raise 400 Bad request if it is not logically ordered)
+- implement more detailed data validation and error handling logic (e.g. checking for the logical ordering of start_block and end_block parameters and raise 400 Bad Request if it is not logically ordered)
-- aggregate app return results by transaction_hash so that it is not repeated This can be achieved by refactoring `AnomalyDetectionOutput` to store token symbol mapping to transaction value per token.
+- aggregate app return results by transaction_hash so that it is not repeated.
+This can be achieved by refactoring `AnomalyDetectionOutput` to store token symbol mapping to transaction value per token.
 This way users can also display the entire transaction route.
 ```python